 I empty it out once a week.
 I’ll be honest with you, emptying the sink trap is not my favorite job (they can get smelly).
 However, I’d much rather do that than pay a plumber to unblock my drains clogged with clay.

-Like I say, where ever your sink is located, be sure to use a clay trap.
+Like I say, wherever your sink is located, be sure to use a clay trap.
+A reputable brand is Gleco.

 Tip 6) Buying Pottery Equipment – Don’t Break the Bank!